Ross Snyder, violin

 “Though free to think and act, we are held together, like the stars in the firmament, with ties inseparable.
 These ties cannot be seen, but we can feel them.”

 These words are the inspiration behind the Tesla Quartet’s vision.
 For the quartet, music is the conduit for this incredible, binding force, these “ties inseparable.”
 Through performance, teaching, and outreach, the Tesla Quartet strives to tap into this palpable feeling and create meaningful connections with their audiences.

 Community involvement and outreach are integral parts of the Tesla Quartet’s mission, and the group has brought inspiring music to children’s hospitals, soup kitchens, libraries, retirement communities, and schools.
-In addition to their current work in North Carolina, the ensemble spent three years in partnership with the Aspen Music Festival’s Musical Odysseys Reaching Everyone-Program (M.O.R.E), providing lessons, master classes, workshops, and performances for young string players.
+In addition to their current work in North Carolina, the ensemble spent three years in partnership with the Aspen Music Festival’s Musical Odysseys Reaching Everyone program (M.O.R.E), providing lessons, master classes, workshops, and performances for young string players.
 The Quartet has also provided community enrichment programs to the Steamboat Springs and Craig, CO communities as Quartet-in-Residence at the Strings Music Festival, and coached a chamber music program in conjunction with the Greater Boulder Youth Orchestras.